Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Introduction

-While classroom conversations offer valuable insights into learning dynamics, their analysis presents considerable analytical challenges due to their inherent complexity and high dimensionality.
-These conversations are often characterized by dynamic shifts in topic, speaker turns, and the interplay of various communicative functions, making manual analysis particularly difficult.
-They also encompass speaker characteristics (e.g., their speaking style, experience), emotional tone (e.g., enthusiasm, uncertainty, affect), and context (e.g., type of task, classroom environment).
 To address such complexity, researchers often simplify the analysis by categorizing the intent of individual messages or utterances using predetermined coding schemes.
 For example, researchers may classify utterances according to function, such as whether they are questions, answers, elaborations, or agreements \citep{webb2014engaging, franke2015student}.
 This strategy entails classifying utterances based on semantic, syntactic, and pragmatic features, and using these classifications to gain insights into specific aspects of the interaction.

 However, traditional analytical methods rely heavily on manual labeling, requiring trained human coders to analyze conversational data, which is both labor-intensive and time-consuming.
 For example, \citet{chi1997quantifying} described a protocol for \say{verbal analysis}, involving a detailed examination of transcripts by trained human coders to identify a series of predefined categories. \citet{de2006content} discuss the application of \say{coding schemes}, which are also applied manually by human coders to classify utterances in online forums.
 Manual annotation processes often require extensive training to ensure reliability, which can be costly to implement on a large scale.